Tenerife beaches are all around its island, as close to paradise as they may get.

 35 degrees Celsius outside temperatures are rare, while 40 are unheard of.
 The Tenerife ocean has between 17 or 18 C degrees in winter and 23 or 24 C degrees in summer.

 They are all black and most are outright romantic.
 How come?
-It's the way they are hugged by surrounding rocks, cliffs and caves.
-Often the outcrops are rugged but above all, they are covered with dainty miniature plants.
-Butterflies and bees whirl over them.
+They are hugged by surrounding rocks, cliffs and caves.
+Often the outcrops are rugged but, dainty miniature plants soften them.
+They form green carpets that are sprinkled with pastel or yellow colors.
+Butterflies and bees visit them.
 Birds tweet above them.
 Often a fairy light shines through the picture book clouds.
-So typical for the fortunate isles...
+So typical for the fortunate isles in Tenerife North...

 Landscape design gardening was done at Playa Jardin a little outside of Puerto de la Cruz North Tenerife by César Manrique.

-In fact today, Playa Jardin has also become an impressive coastal region with hanging garden from high walls
+In fact today, Playa Jardin has also become part of an impressive coastal region with hanging gardens

 A tiny bay at the end of these seashores was never developed.
 Tourists fish there on the rocks.
 The spot is half surrounded by old fishermen houses and a small cliff which protects it from winds.
 This sand beach is only known to insiders and is ideal for the elderly.